Adam-Lechnos/windows-enforcer/README.md

 * Scheduled tasks are only viewable/modifiable by Admins.
 * The First Run Enforcement Checks scheduled task is recreated when deleted by the The First Run Enforcement Checks Jumpstart scheduled task, which performs a check every user logon.
   * Separate log files are created for the program which executes under the Jumpstarter.
 Log files are located in the same folder as the First Run Enforcement tasks prepended with  `jumpstart-`
+* The Jumpstart process runs every logon and every 3 days, checking scheduled tasks, scripts files, and last runs.
+Any errors will trigger re-syncing of the enforcement folder and re-creation of the scheduled tasks.

 ### Feature Flags
 The First Run Enforcement Script contains a feature flag folder, editable on the NAS enforcement folder, `\windows_enforcer\batch\featureFlags-first-run_enforcement_checks`